-IAS 7 Statement of Cash Flows ("IAS 7") requires disclosures related to changes in liabilities arising from financing activities for annual periods beginning on or after January 1, 2017.
-Class A shares issued by the Fund are classified as financial liabilities in accordance with IAS 32, as they do not meet the definition of puttable instruments to be classified as equity in accordance with IAS 32 for financial reporting purposes.
+IAS 7 Statement of Cash Flows ("IAS 7") requires disclosures related to changes in liabilities arising from financing activities.
+Class A shares issued by the Fund are classified as financial liabilities.

 A reconciliation between the opening and closing balances of the Class A shares of the Fund is presented in the Statement of Changes in Net Assets Attributable to Holders of Class A Shares, including changes from cash flows and non-cash changes.
 Further, a reconciliation between the opening and closing balances of the Redeemable Preferred shares of the Fund is presented below, including changes from cash flows and non-cash changes.